One of the biggest problems faced in the midst of completing day-to-day tasks on the job is complacency.

 Safety complacency in the workplace leads to injuries and can be a literal killer on the job.
 All too often workers do not realize how complacent they actually have become until they have a near miss or close call; such events tend to jumpstart hearts and refocus proper attention, at least for a little while, to the importance of tasks at hand.

 With complacency in the workplace, there is a sense of numbness that develops to hazards.
 The employer should be on guard to the onset of complacency in the workplace.

 Some tips for employers to curb complacency on the job are:

 - Share the Mission— Remind employees of the company’s purpose and goals so they maintain a connection to the larger missions and emphasize that their behaviors have an impact.
 Be alert for signs of complacency and familiarise themselves with all safety procedures.

 Avoid RoutinesRepetition can be related to complacency, if possible change up some of the tasks required to add variety to an employee’s job.

-Bringing in someone from outside the organization can often help, because they'll more easily notice things that your in-house staff who work there every day may miss.
-To learn more about how an outside consultant can help, download our guide to safety outsourcing by clicking the image below.
+Bringing in someone from outside the organization can often help because they'll more easily notice things that your in-house staff who work there every day may miss.